Talybont railway station

 Talybont railway station serves the villages of Tal-y-bont and Llanddwywe in Gwynedd, Wales.
 The station is an unstaffed halt on the Cambrian Coast Railway with passenger services to Harlech, Porthmadog, Pwllheli, Barmouth, Machynlleth and Shrewsbury.
-Most trains call only on request.

 Services

 Most services at Talybont stop on request only.
 The typical off peak service at the station is one train every two hours between Pwllheli and Shrewsbury with some trains continuing to Birmingham International.